HeegerGao/VLA-OS/README.md

 1. Download the llava-v1.5-instruct Dataset

 You can eiter download it according to the Prismatic-VLMs [instruction](https://github.com/TRI-ML/prismatic-vlms/tree/main?tab=readme-ov-file#pretraining-datasets), or download it from our organized [HuggingFace version](https://huggingface.co/datasets/Linslab/VLA-OS-Dataset/tree/main/llava-v1.5-instruct).
+Then move the unzipped dataset folder:

 ```bash
 cd VLA-OS